 Tax Breaks for the Wealthy

 The Bush Tax Cuts for the Rich

-We successfully fought to repeal the Bush tax cuts on the wealthiest 1 percent of Americans, who make more than $450,000 a year.
+We successfully fought to repeal the Bush tax cuts on some of the wealthiest Americans — those who make more than $450,000 a year.
 This repeal will raise $620 billion in tax revenue over 10 years — but there’s still more to do.